hrupam/gym/README.md

 # gym
-This website layout is for a local gym.
+This website design is for a local gym.At this moment, no backend is made but will surely be provided after couple of days.
 Visit the link given on the description.